TimeMachine1994/081925-SvelteTweb/frontend/MINIMAL_MODERN_INTEGRATION_GUIDE.md

 # Minimal Modern Theme Integration Guide

-This guide shows how to integrate the new Minimal Modern design system into your existing TributeStream components.
+This guide shows how to integrate the new Minimal Modern design system into your existing Tributestream components.

 ## 🎨 Theme System Overview